aniladanir/ckad/README.md

 **ConfigMap:** A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.</br>
 Configmaps are stored in cluster's etcd.

+**NodePort:** Exposes the Service on each Node's IP at a static port (the NodePort).
+To make the node port available, Kubernetes sets up a cluster IP address, the same as if you had requested a Service of type: ClusterIP.

 ## Kubectl Commands
 ```
 - To quickly run a pod: